mahdi-shojaee/loole/README.md

 The above command will generate and update the benchmark images in the README.md file.

+## Benchmark Results

+Benchmark results on Intel Core i7-13700K (16/24-core/thread) processor:

 ### MPSC

-Measures: Messages per seconds. (higher is better)
+Measures: Messages per second. (higher is better)

 Messages size: 264 bytes.